csci312a-s23/MiddReddit/README.md

 ```

 Note we need to pin the `node-fetch` version due to breaking changes when used with Jest in newer versions.

+### Features
+- Browse posts in the main page and filter them by picking the categories you are looking for in the left sidebar.
+Sports, classes, dorms, and many more categories are available to browse to get a fuller sense of what people are talking about on campus!
+- Filter posts through the search bar.
+Posts with a similar words as the search query in the content or title will show up for your browsing convenience.
+- See what people are most excited about through the Top Posts section in our right sidebar.
+- Use Google Authentication to sign in using your Middlebury account and create a post that can go in any category only if you are signed in!
+This is a Middlebury-student exclusive application.
+- Comment on posts and other comments to interact with your community.
+- Check your profile page to see what posts you've created, liked, etc., by clicking on your profile icon.

 MiddReddit is an application that highlights issues, advertises events, and acts as a campus-wide resource for the Middlebury College community.